emrsen/Getting-and-Cleaning-Data-Course-Project-Assignment/README.md

 Extracted files read as table from the relevant folders into data frames simular names with the file names

+Columns in train and test tests updated

+Data set column created indicating data from train or test set

+All dataframes in test and train sets binded

+train and test dataframes merged full set created

+mean() or std() values are refined

+descriptive aticity names filled

+dataset variable names re defined by descriptive names

+tidy data set created by calculating mean for each individual, activity type and data set

+tidy data saved into text file

 ## librarys used in run_analysis.R